 Welcome to the first blog post of: Podcast of the Week.
 Thanks for taking an interest!
 In this blog post we discover how your personality affects your finances.
+This can help you determine your financial personality, and act based on that.
 Besides, for other podcast recommendations, check out the Podcast of the Week page.

 I have been listening to Afford Anything for just over a year.
 What sticks out the most for me is the critical questions she asks.
 By doing this she gets to the core of the experts perspective.
 In essence, this leads to a deeper understanding for the listener.

 Why do I recommend this podcast episode?